-The plan-level evaluation process provides information on the regional, cumulative impacts estimated as a result of implementing the 2019 ARTP.
-Estimates are associated exclusively with the transit proposals submitted as part of the 2019 ARTP to identify the discrete, independent impacts associated with this component of the regional transportation system.
+The plan-level evaluation process provides information on the regional, cumulative impacts estimated as a result of implementing the 2019 ARTP as a complete system.
+Estimated impacts are associated exclusively with the transit proposals submitted as part of the 2019 ARTP to identify the discrete, independent benefits associated with this component of the regional transportation system.
 Performance impacts of planned and integrated transit and roadway investments will be conducted as part of the ARC's Regional Transportation Plan.